Disaster Relief Volunteer Abroad Programs

 Photo credits: Possible Health.

-No region of the world is immune to disasters, be them natural or man-made.
+No region of the world is immune to disasters, be they natural or man-made.
 Some countries are better equipped than others to try to appropriately prepare and/or respond when disasters strike, but even the wealthiest and most developed nations can feel the consequences of an unpredicted catastrophe.
-Here are just a couple examples of some regions where outside disaster relief is needed most.
+Here are just a couple of examples of some regions where outside disaster relief is needed most.

 Drought-Stricken Areas (East Africa):

 In 2011, the region of East Africa faced its worst drought in almost 60 years, and it affected more than 10 million people.
 Many organizations provided emergency response in the form of collecting funds and facilitating relief and rehabilitation.
-Effects of drought can often lead to food shortages, inflation, and displacement of a country’s citizens.
+The effects of drought can often lead to food shortages, inflation, and displacement of a country’s citizens.

 Areas Impacted by Tropical Storms: